OSDC-Code-Maven/OSDC-Code-Maven.github.io/README.md

 * The value of CI systems (Demo GitHub Actions)
 * Markdown and creating GitHub pages to take notes of the course
 * Understanding other CI system (eg. Jenkins)
-* Git on the command line
+* Git on the command line including branching, merging, rebasing, stash, bisect.
 * Forking,  cloning, sending pull-request
 * Finding an open source project to contribute to.
 * Run the tests of a project